learn-anything/command-line-tools/README.md

 - [jwt-cli](https://github.com/mike-engel/jwt-cli) - Super fast CLI tool to decode and encode JWTs built in Rust.
 - [rtss](https://github.com/Freaky/rtss) - Relative TimeStamps for Stuff.
 - [jc](https://github.com/kellyjonbrazil/jc) - Serializes the output of popular gnu linux command line tools and file types to structured JSON output.
 This allows piping of output to tools like jq.
+- [psrecord](https://github.com/astrofrog/psrecord) - Record the CPU and memory activity of a process.

 ## Related